 3 ounces raspberries

-Preheat oven to 325 F. (170 C.) Butter a 9 inch springform pan.
-Line bottom with parchment and butter the parchment.
+1. Preheat the oven to 350°F. Butter a 9-inch springform pan.
+Line the bottom with parchment and butter the parchment.
 Tightly wrap the bottom of the pan with foil.

-Melt 1/2 cup butter and light brown sugar together in a saucepan over medium heat, whisking to combine.
+2. Melt the 1/2 cup butter and the light brown sugar together in a saucepan over medium heat, whisking to combine.
 Pour into the springform pan.
 Arrange the figs, cut side down in a circular pattern in the sugar.
 Fill in the gaps with the raspberries.